Guide: studying in Finland

 Recognition of qualifications

 Academic recognition of qualifications means both access to education based on foreign education and gaining credits for foreign studies as part of a qualification completed in Finland.
-Read more about academic recognition of qualifications on the page Academic recognition in Finland of qualifications completed abroad.
+Read more about academic recognition of qualifications on the page Higher education in Finland.

-Also note that, for certain professions, the right to practice a profession is required.
+Also note that, for certain professions, the right to practise a profession is required.
 If you have completed your studies in Finland but you want to work in another country in a profession requiring the right to practice that profession, you should bear this in mind when studying.
+Read more on the page for the country concerned.

 Student cards, discounts and unions